 Immediately after identifying the hack, PBI took immediate action.
 They informed all affected individuals and established a dedicated call center for their members.
 Additionally, PBI recommended that its members take protective measures, such as conducting reviews of their credit reports and implementing two-factor authentication on their online accounts.

 New Jersey has also had its fair share of security threats.
 One of the highest-profile breaches in this state is the myNewJersey portal breach.
 In 2021, hackers targeted and hacked into the myNewJersey software application, a portal that allows users to access information, such as payroll and tax records, using one ID and password.
-According to reports, the hackers accessed the portal using compromised login credentials obtained from the dark web.
+According to reports, the hackers accessed the portal using compromised login credentials from the dark web.
 They accessed over 200 state employees’ personally identifiable information, which included pension information, Social Security numbers, phone numbers, names, email addresses, and birthdays.

 Cybersecurity in business is paramount.
-If it’s not implemented and approached strategically, devastating consequences can arise, such as financial losses, reputational damage, and operational disruptions.
+If not implemented and approached strategically, devastating consequences can arise, such as financial losses, reputational damage, and operational disruptions.
 Moreover, the incidents highlighted in our software security by state analysis reveal several lessons organizations can learn.

 For one, organizations must understand that vulnerabilities are everywhere.
-The incidents in the states discussed highlight that vulnerabilities exist in all types of software applications, even those used by government agencies and educational institutions.
+The incidents in the states discussed highlight vulnerabilities in all types of software applications, even those used by government agencies and educational institutions.
 This underscores the need for a comprehensive software security approach involving continuous vulnerability analysis and patching of vulnerabilities.
 This also means having a comprehensive security strategy in place.
 This plan should outline steps to be taken in the event of a breach, ensuring a well-coordinated response.
 For instance, prompt response is vital in mitigating the impact of the incidents once identified.
 Identifying and containing the breach quickly can prevent further damage and help reduce financial and legal implications.

 Software security isn’t a one-time thing; it’s a continuous process that should start from the earliest stages of application development and persist throughout the software’s lifecycle.
-One of the key elements of this ongoing process is the use of robust code security tools.
+One key element of this ongoing process is the use of robust code security tools.
 Kiuwan is a leading application security testing and code analysis platform offering several features organizations can use to avoid launching applications with vulnerabilities waiting to be exploited.